HuangQiang/P2HNNS/README.md

 # P2HNNS - Point-to-Hyperplane Nearest Neighbor Search

 <img src="p2h-overview.jpg"/>
----

 Welcome to the **P2HNNS** GitHub!

 Given a set of data points and a hyperplane query, the problem of Point-to-Hyperplane Nearest Neighbor Search (P2HNNS) aims to find the nearest data point to the hyperplane query.
 It has plenty of applications in large-scale active learning with SVMs, maximum margin clustering, large-margin dimensionality reduction, etc.

 **P2HNNS** is a toolbox for the problem of P2HNNS.
-This toolbox provides the implementations and experiments of our work [Point-to-Hyperplane Nearest Neighbor Search Beyond the Unit Hypersphere]() in [SIGMOD 2021]().
-It also implements three state-of-the-art hyperplane hashing schemes (i.e., [EH](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.185.4684&rep=rep1&type=pdf), [BH](https://icml.cc/Conferences/2012/papers/16.pdf), and [MH](https://openaccess.thecvf.com/content_cvpr_2016/papers/Liu_Multilinear_Hyperplane_Hashing_CVPR_2016_paper.pdf)) and two heuristic linear scan methods Random-Scan and Sorted-Scan.
+This toolbox provides the implementations and experiments of our work [Point-to-Hyperplane Nearest Neighbor Search Beyond the Unit Hypersphere](https://github.com/HuangQiang/P2HNNS) in [SIGMOD 2021](https://2021.sigmod.org/).
+It also implements three state-of-the-art hyperplane hashing schemes (i.e., [Embedding Hyperplane hashing (EH)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.185.4684&rep=rep1&type=pdf), [Bilinear Hyperplane hashing (BH)](https://icml.cc/Conferences/2012/papers/16.pdf), and [Multilinear Hyperplane hashing (MH)](https://openaccess.thecvf.com/content_cvpr_2016/papers/Liu_Multilinear_Hyperplane_Hashing_CVPR_2016_paper.pdf)) and two heuristic linear scan methods Random-Scan and Sorted-Scan.

 ## Datasets and Queries